NAS Course Descriptions

 Laboratory experiments to illustrate the principles that are presented in SCI 113 lectures.
 Three laboratory hours per week combining recitation and practical lab work.
 Corequisite: SCI 113.
 Cr 1.

 SCI 115 Principles of Chemistry II

 A continuation of SCI 113.
 This course is designed to provide the foundation for all further studies in chemistry and is a prerequisite for all upper-level chemistry courses.
-Prerequisite: A grade of C or higher in SCI 113 or CHY 113.
+Prerequisite: SCI113 or CHY113.
 Cr 3.